- No Lay Matched Betting

 For 3) No Liquidity & 4) Acca Simultaneous Matches

 For 3), since the lay market itself exists, if you’re lucky you may find a good lay offer.
 Then you can simply take the Under-laying method as a Risk-Free Bet Approach.
 The detailed process is explained in How To Lock-In Profits from Risk-Free Bet.

 For 4), we prepare a variety of Acca insurance spreadsheet that includes a mode called Lay All At The Start.
 You can download Free Spreadsheet in Lay Accumulator Spreadsheet Tutorial.
 As the name implies, we lay all the matches all at once before the games start.
 However, it requires very short odds in every match, we discuss more details in this guide.

 No Lay Matched Betting Method

 As briefly explained before, what we suggest is very simple, Do No Lay yet Advantage Play by minimizing risk for the qualifying bet, and extract cash from the free bet via matched betting.

 Rationale: Risk vs Return – Effective Odds

 All through 1) – 4) cases, we receive the Free Bet as long as we place the qualifying bet.
 We can confidently extract 80% of the free bet.
-In other words, what we do is risking 20% of the free bet amount for any potential return in the qualifying bet.
+In other words, what we do is risk 20% of the free bet amount for any potential return in the qualifying bet.

 The actual result was Muguruza 6 – 1 Rybarikova of which the odds were around 9.0.
-This gives you the expected return of £80 from a £10 qualify bet.
+This gives you the expected return of £80 from a £10 qualified bet.
 In summary, we are risking £2 for a potential £80 return.
 This means the effective odds is £80/£2 + 1 = 41 compared with 9 of Muguruza’s odds of winning the 1st set by 6 – 1.

 Obviously, you feel comfortable pursuing this risk/reward level.
-Even you take the lowest odds of 4.5, the effective odds were 18.5 in comparison with 4.5.
+Even if you take the lowest odds of 4.5, the effective odds were 18.5 in comparison with 4.5.
 Definitely, it’s a value bet, and as long as we keep taking this offer, mathematically it’s impossible to lose in long term.

 We can apply the same concept to 2) Betfair Sports & 4) StanJames offer.